 How do you create your own niche?

-The key is making your passion top priority while continuously paying attention to current market demands.
+The key is making your passion a top priority while continuously paying attention to current market demands.
 First, identify what inspires you.
 Do you love DIY arts and crafts?
 Have a knack for decorating cakes?
 Hold the secret to dog grooming?
 Whatever your passion is, follow it.
 Trust yourself to know what you’ll be happiest doing for the next fifty years.
-Don’t let anybody tell you can’t be a success in your chosen market.
+Don’t let anybody tell you you can’t be a success in your chosen market.

 Take entrepreneur David Rees, for example.
 He’s incredibly passionate about the art of pencil sharpening.
 He took what he cared about most and turned it into a successful business.

 Entrepreneurs like Rees succeed because they are focused on optimizing a certain product.
 He didn’t decide to tackle the entire pencil industry or replace other pencil sharpeners completely.
 He simply filled a niche that is connected to his interests and poured his heart into it.
 You can bet people had their doubts about an artisan pencil sharpening company – but now Rees rakes in $40 per pencil, and is doing so well it currently takes him about six weeks to fill an order.